GPII/universal/README.md

 The package contains cross-platform core components of the GPII personalization infrastructure.
 This repository should not be used directly, but in conjunction with one of the top-level GPII architecture-specific repositories.
+Additional documentation is available [in an archived version of our wiki](https://web.archive.org/web/20200807234452/http://wiki.gpii.net/w/Architecture).

 ## Installation